Welcome to my old trip report on Japan airlines!

 On leaving AMS, I checked out my aircraft, it was JA8910 that was taking me home.
 Apparently, this aircraft was in a different configuration, the upper deck was business class, so I had to settle for the lower cabin.
 This flight was full, I didn't remember seeing many seats.
 Service on board was the same as usual as the before and this time I remembered chatting with a German crew.
 I was surprised as I thought the airline only hired locals.
 After the flight, I managed to get a cockpit visit and signatures from the set of crews.
 Another great flight with this airline.
 With the last leg to go, I was really looking forward to it, and the 777-300ER too.

 My very first ride on the Boeing 777-300ER

 It was kind of emotional for me, I didn't really feel like heading home but at the same time, I wanted to fly on the 77W.
 I went to my gate and waited for my plane to turn up.
 There she was, JA731J, the first in its fleet was to fly me home.
 Naturally, I was absolutely delighted.

 I remembered how shocked I was when the engine started up, it was quite loud.
 Anyway, from the experience I remembered, I preferred the 77W over the 773 for the design of the aircraft, and it was more powerful too.
 The noise level of the takeoff and cruising seemed louder than other aircraft, but it was quite comfortable and once again the JAL's service impressed me.
 I did remember the flight was quite bumpy as the seat belt came on and off a few times.

 Now, the airline is in this livery.
 Cabin products have been updated so what you see in this trip report is its old products.
-Will I fly with this airline in the near future?
+Will I fly with this airline soon?
 Yes but only if the price is right.

 This Boeing 777-300ER is in the airline's current livery and features a special livery